arnavgautam/TreeHacks2015/Demos/Demo-ContosoExpenseReporting/Demo.md

 	>**Speaking Point**
 	>
 	> The admin account is much like the _sa_ account in the on-premises SQL Server.
-This account is the main administrator for the Windows Azure SQL Database server.
+This account is the main administrator for the Microsoft Azure SQL Database server.
 	> You can create other accounts and assign different permissions just like you can on-premises.

 1. Click the **CONFIGURE** menu option.